arangodb/docs/3.5/http/transaction-stream-transaction.md

 for making sure that the transaction is committed or aborted when it is no longer needed.
 This avoids taking up resources on the ArangoDB server.

+Please note that transactions that will acquire collection locks for read and write operations in MMFiles, and for write operations in RocksDB.
+It is therefore advisable to keep the transactions as short as possible.

 For a more detailed description of how transactions work in ArangoDB please refer to [Transactions](../transactions.html).